levibostian/Wendy-Android/README.md

 ## Contribute

 Wendy is open for pull requests.
+Check out the [list of issues](https://github.com/levibostian/wendy-android/issues) for tasks I am planning on working on.
+Check them out if you wish to contribute in that way.

-Before you decide to take a bunch of time and add functionality to the library, please, [create an issue](https://github.com/levibostian/Wendy-Android/issues/new) stating what you wish to add.
+**Want to add features to Wendy?** Before you decide to take a bunch of time and add functionality to the library, please, [create an issue](https://github.com/levibostian/Wendy-Android/issues/new) stating what you wish to add.
 This might save you some time in case your purpose does not fit well in the use cases of Wendy.

 ### Where did the name come from?

-User wants fast results.
-Apps without loading screens...
+Users wants fast results in their mobile app.
+They don't to wait for loading screens.

-Sometimes people want fast results with their food.
-Fast food....
+Sometimes people want fast results with their food, too.
+They want fast food...

 ...Wendy